galaxyproteomics/metaquantome_mcp_analysis/cli_tutorial/cli_tutorial.md

 </tbody>
 </table>

-Here, the peptides are annotated with their lowest common ancestor as a NCBI taxonomy ID.
-Taxon names can also be used, but, unlike names, NCBI taxIDs are unambiguous and not affected by differences in capitalization or spelling errors.
+Here, the peptides are annotated with their lowest common ancestor as a NCBI taxonomy names.
+Unlike names, NCBI taxIDs are unambiguous and not affected by differences in capitalization or spelling errors.
 So, taxIDs are *highly* recommended.

 Peptide intensities
 -------------------